yesbabylon/b2/README.md

    - **symbiose.setup.bash:** Installs the Symbiose component if `--with_sb` or `-s` flag is provided.
    - **eQualPress/equalpress/install.sh:** Installs eQualPress WordPress if `--with_wp` or `-w` flag is provided.

-For further information about these 3 scripts, please refer to the repository or respective folder, A ``README.md`` file is present for moreinformations about what it does.
+For further information about these 3 scripts, please refer to the repository or respective folder, A ``README.md`` file is present for more informations about what it does.
 - [equal.setup.bash](https://github.com/yesbabylon/b2/blob/master/equal/equal.setup.bash)
 - [symbiose.setup.bash](https://github.com/yesbabylon/b2/blob/master/equal/symbiose.setup.bash)
 - [equalpress setup script ( ``install.sh`` )](https://github.com/eQualPress/equalpress/blob/main/install.sh)